microsoft/vscode-docs/docs/java/java-editing.md

 ![Call Hierarchy Peek](images/java-editing/call-hierarchy.png)

-You can also right-click in a function body and pick "`Show Call Hierarchy`".
+You can also right-click in a function body and pick **Show Call Hierarchy**.

 ![Call Hierarchy Menu](images/java-editing/call-hierarchy.gif)